Building a Custom State Object

 return self.current_user

 The base State class will handle doing copies of the object when set_x or add_to_e are called.
 We don’t need to do anything special to handle the object being copied because the objects have all been carefully built to support the Python copy.deepcopy() method.
 They also all derive from UniqueObject so they can be compared across objects.
-As we implement actions like copy or delete, we’ll need to add methods to do more than this.

 Using FileSystemState